-Use a combination of carrots and parsnips – I used parsnips in my Grain-Free Carrot Cake recipe a couple years ago, and it turned out marvelously!
+- Use a combination of carrots and parsnips – I used parsnips in my Grain-Free Carrot Cake recipe a couple years ago, and it turned out marvelously!

-- Make it vegan by following my recipe for Grain-Free Vegan Carrot Cake.
+- Make it vegan by following my Grain-Free Vegan Carrot Cake.

 - If you’re not into the 2-tier action, you can bake the cake in a single layer in a 13″ x 9″ baking dish.

 Make your super tender, moist, fluffy perfectly textured paleo carrot cake for your every brunch gathering.

 - 4 large eggs